WARP-LAB/WARP-GUIDES-WEBPACK/readme.md

 ### 4. HTML building, asset injecting and inlining, cache busting

 * Building HTML
-* Cache busting by using hases
+* Cache busting by using hashes
 * Inlining static assets in HTML using read from disk
 * Minify HTML including inlined stuff